These fees are applied per instant buy/sell transaction and do not apply to the Luno Exchange platform.

 Level 1: Confirm your mobile number and provide some basic personal details.

 Level 2: Submit a photo or a scan of government-issued ID.
-Accepted documents include national identity card, a passport, a driving licence or a clear selfie.
+Accepted documents include national identity card, a passport, or a clear selfie.

 Level 3: Submit proof of residential address, such as a utility bill, an ISP statement, bank statement, mortgage statement, etc.

-Make a bank transfer, deposit funds through ATM, Internet or mobile banking, or create your wallet to deposit BTC/ETH to fund your account.
+Make an interbank GIRO deposit (select customers only), FPX instant transfer or create your wallet to deposit BTC/ETH to fund your account.

 You can now take advantage of the peer-to-peer market or instant buy/sell functions.